-WPML supports translating pages and posts created using the native WordPress blocks along with the custom blocks coming from Gutenberg blocks plugins.
-In this tutorial, you will learn how to translate these pages.
+WPML supports translating pages and posts created using the native WordPress blocks along with custom blocks coming from Gutenberg blocks plugins.
+Learn how to translate these pages.

 WPML supports translating pages created using the native WordPress blocks along with the custom blocks coming from Gutenberg blocks plugins.
-Whether you are creating your pages using native WordPress blocks only, custom Gutenburg blocks only, or a mixture of both, you will be able to translate these pages using WPML.
+Whether you are creating your pages using native WordPress blocks, custom Gutenberg blocks, or a mixture of both, you will be able to translate these pages using WPML.

 - Go to the page editing screen.
 In the Gutenberg editor’s sidebar, open the Language section and click the plus icon next to the language you want to translate your page into.

-- You will be taken to the Advanced Translation Editor page.
-To load the machine translation, click the Translate automatically button.
+- You are taken to the Advanced Translation Editor page.
+To load the machine translation, choose to Translate automatically.
 Review the translation and make sure it is accurate.
-Once done, click the Finish button to publish the translated page.
+Once done, click the Complete button to publish the translated page.

 This is how the translated page looks on the front-end: